djipco/webmidi/README.md

 #### NPM Install

 If you prefer, you can install **WebMidi** with NPM.
 In order for this to work, you first need to create a `node_modules` folder in your project's root.
+Then, you also need to create the usual `package.json` file (you can do that by running `npm init`).

-Then, from the project's root, simply issue the following command in the Terminal (Mac, Linux) or the Command Prompt (Windows):
+When you are ready, from the project's root, simply issue the following command in the Terminal (Mac, Linux) or the Command Prompt (Windows):

     npm install webmidi